vuejs/vuefire/packages/documentation/docs/api/vuefire.md

 Object that can contain the following properties:

 - `maxRefDepth`: How many levels of nested references should be automatically bound.
 Defaults to 2, meaning that References inside of References inside of documents bound with `$bind` will automatically be bound too.
 - `reset`: Allows to define the behavior when a reference is unbound.
 Defaults to `true`, which resets the property in the vue instance to `null` for documents and to an empty array `[]` for collections.
 It can also be set to a function returning a value to customize the value set.
-Setting it to `false` will keep the data as-is when unbounding.
+Setting it to `false` will keep the data as-is when unbinding.
 - `serialize`: same as [plugin options](#options-serialize)

 ## \$unbind